 - All of our work is underpinned by appropriate safeguarding

 - We help to create opportunities for young people to participate in regular movement, physical activity and sport.
 In particular activities that are aligned to achieving the Chief Medical Officer’s recommendation of delivering moderate to vigorous intensity physical activity.

 - We are led by young people where possible, including involving young people in decisions and design, thus creating greater participant satisfaction

 - We help to embed the five elements of physical literacy – enjoyment, confidence, competence, understanding and knowledge.

-- We strive to improve the mental wellbeing of children and young people through sport and physical activity.
+- We strive to improve the mental wellbeing of children and young people through movement, physical activity and sport.

 - As your Lottery-funded Active Partnership we are partner neutral.
 This means that we do not quality assure or endorse any specific organisation over another.